meerapatelmd/setupAthena/README.md

 1. Downloaded and unpacked vocabulary bundle from athena.ohdsi.org.
 If CPT4 is in the bundle, it should be reconstituted according to the readme.txt file found within the unpacked bundle.
 1. Postgres database

+## Code of Conduct

+Please note that the setupAthena project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.